duongnguyen0410/DATN/README.md

 Before start server, you must setup for MySQL with at least data default in ~/mysql-microservice/init/init.sql file.

 Copy and paste data into file and run in SQL query tab.
-You can login with accout: giapdong - giapdong (admin role)
+You can login with accout: admin - admin (admin role)

 Run server